drusellers/site/src/posts/departments-vs-systems.md

 ---
-title: "Departments vs Systems"
+title: 'Departments vs Systems'
 date: '2018-08-06'
 withStats: true
 description: >
   How you structure your organization into departments can impact how you are able to deliver on the value chain
 ---

 A company exists to provide a value to its customers.
 In school we would talk about how to look at the value chain in a company.
 Simplistically, the value chain is a manufacturing term that discusses how value is added to the component pieces to arrive at a valuable output.
 Many organizations will then optimize this chain of steps to either decrease cost or increase the value of the offering.